Playback of video uses the same controls described in Video Playback. There is an added Review Step feature that is exclusive to StopArm.

 Change Video Selected

-Clicking on the ‘Change Video’ change video button disengaged 3.10 button from the top of the Video Hub accesses a pair of drop-down menus.
+Clicking on the ‘Change Video’ button from the top of the Video Hub accesses a pair of drop-down menus.
 The first is the Vehicle drop-down that displays all the vehicles that have available videos.
 The second is the Time drop-down that displays the date and time of the videos pertaining to the specified vehicle.
 It is possible to only change the date and time for an existing vehicle selection.

 Select a vehicle from the Vehicle drop-down.
 Select an available date and time from the Time drop-down.
-When the change video function is enabled, the 'Change Video' button change video button 3.10changes to indicate the functionality is active.
+When the change video function is enabled, the 'Change Video' button changes to indicate the functionality is active.
 Click the 'Change Video' button to close the change video function.

-The Video Hub side bar can be collapsed by clicking on the Hide Video Hub Hide button button.
-The Video Hub view can be restored by clicking on the Video Hub Video Hub button button.
+The Video Hub side bar can be collapsed by clicking on the Hide button.
+The Video Hub view can be restored by clicking on the Video Hub

 StopArm Video Hub Collapsed